10 libri per 10 euro qui

 Stile Libero Big: Le solite sospette

-Susan Frobisher and Julie Wickham are turning sixty.
+• Susan Frobisher and Julie Wickham are turning sixty.
 They live in a small Dorset town and have been friends since school.
 On the surface Susan has it all - a lovely house and a long marriage to accountant Barry.
-Life has not been so kind to Julie, but now, with several failed businesses and bad marriages behind her, she has found stability: living in a council flat and working in an old people's home.
-Then Susan's world is ripped apart when Barry is found dead in a secret flat - or rather, a porn dungeon.
-It turns out Barry has been leading a fantastical double life as a swinger.
-He's run up a fortune in debts.
-The bank is going to take Susan's house and she'll lose everything she's never worked for.
-Until, under the influence of an octogenarian gangster named Nails, the women decide that, rather than let the bank take the house, they're going to take the bank.
-With the help of several thrill-crazy, wheelchair-bound friends they pull off the daring robbery, but soon find that getting away with it is not so easy.
-Setting off across Europe, the team pick up a teenage hitchhiker, get entangled with Interpol and the Russian Mafia, and discover that, far from winding down, their lives are only just beginning.
-The Sunshine Cruise Company is a sharp satire on friendship, ageing, the English middle-classes, the housing bubble and group sex: Thelma and Louise meets the Lavender Hill Mob, written and directed by Tarantino.
+Life has not been so kind to Julie, but now, with several failed businesses and bad relationships behind her, she has found stability: living in a council flat and working in an old people's home.
+Then Susan's world is ripped apart when Barry is found dead in a secret flat - or rather, a sex dungeon.
+It turns out Barry has been leading a double life as a swinger.
+He's run up a fortune in debts, and now the bank is going to take Susan's home.
+Until, under the influence of an octogenarian gangster named Nails, the women decide that, rather than let the bank take everything Susan has, they're going to take the bank.
+With the help of Nails and a thrill-crazy, wheelchair-bound friend they pull off the daring robbery, but soon find that getting away with it is not so easy.

 The Sunshine Cruise Company